 Step 19.
 Use a small amount of model magic to create some fangs for the wolf.

 Step 20.
 Hot glue the fangs under the nose.
 The model magic will dry in a few hours.
-Pull apart a black craft feather, along the vein, so that you get smaller, still attached pieces of feather.
+Pull apart a black craft feather, along the vein, so that you get smaller, still attached pieces of a feather.

 Step 21.
 Glue the black feather pieces over the wolf’s eyes and around the nose to complete the mask.